Top 16 online proofing tools for faster feedback

 Approval Studio

 Approval Studio is an online proofing tool built for artwork and design approval, with strong support for packaging, print, and graphic design workflows.
-Its AI-powered difference finder automatically highlights changes between file versions, a barcode scanner verifies barcodes on packaging artwork, and an on-screen ruler lets designers check measurements directly in the review view.

 Best for:

-Packaging agencies, print studios, and graphic design teams that need precise artwork review with barcode verification and AI-powered version comparison.
+Approval Studio packaging agencies, print studios, and graphic design teams that need precise artwork review with barcode verification and AI-powered version comparison.

 Pricing:

 Lite plan starts from $60/month (5 users included).
-14-day free trial.
+No free plan but you can get a 14-day free trial.

 Integrations: